virusz4274/valorant_observer/README.md

 This repository container two items the dasboard app is a flutter based app which will work on Android and iOS the server app is a python based application

+## NOTE

+Your windows defender or antimalware / antivirus software might detect this as malware, its a false positive the release bundles will be submitted by us to some of these companies and after they verify it will no longer be detected as malware.
+This is because of the application being new and havent seen before by any of these anti malware/virus suites.

 # GUIDE

 * Download the apk and server.zip
 * Install apk
 * Unzip the server.zip to your desired location
-* Run app.exe and server.exe ( Both should be running in order to work, Give firewall access to both app.exe and server.exe make sure that private and public is ticked )
+* Run valorant_observer.exe and server.exe ( Both should be running in order to work, Give firewall access to both valorant_observer.exe and server.exe make sure that private and public is ticked )
 * Open the dashboard App in mobile
 * Enter the IP Address shown in app.exe console to Server Address field
 * Enter the PORT shown in app.exe console to Server Port field